-We book a half hour per piece, up to three pieces.
-Since orientation happens all at the same time, we can go a little quicker for 4 pieces or more.
+We book a half-hour per piece, up to three pieces.
+Since orientation happens simultaneously, we can go a little quicker for 4 pieces or more.

 How many people can work on one piece?

-One piece per person is ideal because each person gets the most experience and individual attention from the instructor that way.
-You can, however, do two pieces per person and still have fun.
-In some cases, we have done lessons with three people working on one piece, but do not recommend since each person does not get much time with the material that way.
+One piece per person is ideal because each person gets the most experience and individual attention from the instructor.
+You can, however, work on one piece as a team of two and still have fun.
+In some cases, we have done lessons with three people working on one piece, but we do not recommend it since each person does not get much time with the material.

 Can I make my own piece?

 One piece per person bookings is also ideal because everyone gets their own piece to keep.